Mercury and Argus (Rubens)

 Mercury and Argus is an oil on panel painting by the Flemish artist Peter Paul Rubens.
 It was created between 1635 and 1638 and is now in the possession of the Gemäldegalerie Alte Meister, Dresden, Germany.
 Another work on the same theme and with the same title, painted on canvas by Rubens between 1636 and 1638, is in the collection of the Prado Museum, Madrid.

+This painting is part of the BBC's 100 Great Paintings.